pingzing/pingzing.github.io/content/saner-command-line-part-2.md

 Yaaaay!

-And even if your own console's transformation wasn't quite as dramatic, I hope I was able to introduce you to some new tools, like Chocolatey and PackageManagement!
+And even if your own console's transformation wasn't quite as dramatic, I hope I was able to introduce you to some new tools, like Chocolatey <s>and PackageManagement</s>!

 If you've got any feedback, feel free to get in touch on Twitter ([@pingzingy](https://twitter.com/pingzingy)) or GitHub ([pingzing](https://github.com/pingzing))!